There are many ways to implement Z_RLE. The simplest approach that does not impact performance and makes use of the existing code, is the following:

 function that completely avoids the Ziv-Lempel searches, and simply sends

-literals or run-lengths instead, to _tr_tally
+literals or run-lengths instead, to _tr_tally.

-Also note that, since s->prev
+Also note that, since s->prev and s->head are

 not used, they don't need to occupy memory.